nitishch/canvasGL/README.md

 ###Issues

-When we go near to the pixel level, grid takes the entire space leaving less for the canvas.
+1. When we go near to the pixel level, grid takes the entire space leaving less for the canvas.
+2. This website is not responsive.